China locking down cities with 18 million to stop virus

 China is keen to avoid repeating mistakes with its handling of SARS.
 For months, even after the illness had spread around the world, China parked patients in hotels and drove them around in ambulances to conceal the true number of cases and avoid WHO experts.
 This time, China has been credited with sharing information rapidly, and President Xi Jinping has emphasized that as a priority.

-Health authorities are taking extraordinary measures to prevent additional person-to-person transmissions, placing those believed infected in plastic tubes and wheeled boxes, with air passed through filters.
+Health authorities are taking extraordinary measures to prevent the spread of the virus, placing those believed infected in plastic tubes and wheeled boxes, with air passed through filters.

-The first cases in the Wuhan outbreak were connected to people who worked at or visited a seafood market, which has since been closed for an investigation.
+The first cases in the Wuhan outbreak were connected to people who worked at or visited a seafood market, now closed for an investigation.
 Experts suspect that the virus was first transmitted from wild animals but that it may also be mutating.
 Mutations can make it deadlier or more contagious.

 WHO defines a global emergency as an “extraordinary event” that constitutes a risk to other countries and requires a coordinated international response.
-Previous global emergencies have been declared for the emergence of the Zika virus in the Americas, the swine flu pandemic and polio.
+Global emergencies were declared over the Zika virus in the Americas, the swine flu pandemic and polio.

 Countries typically resist the notion that they have a crisis within their borders and may argue strenuously for other control measures.